RISD-Code-Lab/spring2020/README.md

 # Schedule

+## Code Lab Session 9: Publishing to the Web
+In our final session, we will be demonstrating some workflows for web publishing, including an introduction to servers, hosting, DNS / domains, with a Q&A.

 ## Code Lab Session 8: Playing with ml5.js
-In this session, We'll connect a webcam to a pre-trained machine learning model with the ml5.js library.
+In this session, we’ll connect a webcam to a pre-trained machine learning model with the ml5.js library.
 We'll build on our skills with HTML, CSS, and Javascript to build a fun demo of machine learning technology in the browser.
 There will be a short Q&A at the end ~ maybe 10 minutes.

 ## Code Lab Session 7: Drawing with p5.js
 In this session, we will be introducing how to use p5.js library for interactive graphics.
 We’ll also have an open Q&A session, in which you can ask questions about this topic, or other code topics on your mind.